- Knowledge is … sum of collectively established construals/constructions

 - Teaching is … occasioning, prompting, triggering, listening

-- Assimilation – applying prior learnings to new information (e.g., referring to all farm buildings as “houses”)
+- Assimilation – applying prior learnings to new information (e.g., referring to all farm buildings as “houses”), and so learning with no modification to a schema

-- Accommodation – revising prior learnings to deal with new information (e.g., upon learning that non-human animals live in barns and wheat is stored in granaries, distinguishing among “farm buildings”)
+- Accommodation – revising prior learnings to deal with new information (e.g., upon learning that non-human animals live in barns and wheat is stored in granaries, distinguishing among “farm buildings”), and so significantly modifying a schema

 - Piaget's Model of Cognitive Development (Jean Piaget and Barbel Inhelder, 1940s) – a model that tracks development from birth to late adolescence through Sensorimotor, Preoperational, Concrete Operational, and Formal Operational periods.